 With a water-like texture, an Essence Toner is packed with essential ingredients for hydration.
 It also softens your skin to allow all the nutrients to permeate deep inside your skin.
 The La Vie Précieuse APG Essence Toner is our top recommendation for this step.

 Take a quarter-sized essence toner and warm it up in your hands.
 Next, envelop your face with your hands.
 Gently press the essence onto your skin as if you’re hydrating each and every pore on your face.
 It’s important you’re not gliding your fingers side to side or patting your face because…you guessed it!
 No friction!
-When your entire face has absorbed the essence, you’re one step closer in reaching “Mochi Hada” status!
+When your entire face has absorbed the essence, you’re one step closer to reaching “mochi hada” status!

 This is the key product in achieving a healthy balance of water and oil that your skin needs.
 Because it’s made of both water and oil, it has a lighter texture than a moisturizer or cream.
 Layering this emulsion after the essence toner is a must in J-Beauty.
-Use La Vie Précieuse Moist A.P.G.
-Hydrator and apply it using the same steps as the essence toner.
+Try the La Vie Précieuse Moist A.P.G.
+Emulsion and apply it using the same steps as the essence toner.

 A light, but rich hydrator or emulsion that envelops the skin in a veil of moisture, supplying the essential oils required by the skin for a healthy, beautiful appearance.

-If you’re still in the preventative stage and looking for a lighter moisture, the KITAO Matcha + Chia Facial Cream would be perfect for you.
+If you’re still in the preventative stage and looking for lighter moisture, the KITAO Matcha + Chia Facial Cream will be perfect for you.

 J-Beauty Skincare Brand 1: La Vie Précieuse

 This J-Beauty skincare line takes the very best, most unique aspects of Japanese skincare.
 It offers a simple, high-quality skincare routine made with carefully sourced natural ingredients.
-Focused on anti-aging, it incorporates unique beauty ingredients born from cutting-edge Bio-research.
-The three naturally derived ingredients - “Proteoglycan” extracted from salmon nose cartilage; “AP ceramide” from Aomori apples; and the revived domestic “Tsugaru licorice root” offer preventative care and remarkable benefits such as hydrate, soothe, nourish, restore elasticity, reduce redness and irritation, and help preserve the levels of hyaluronic acid in your skin.
+Focused on anti-aging, it incorporates unique beauty ingredients born from cutting-edge bio-research.
+The three naturally derived ingredients - “Proteoglycan” extracted from salmon nose cartilage; “AP ceramide” from Aomori apples; and the revived domestic “Tsugaru licorice root” offer preventative care and remarkable benefits such as hydration, restoring elasticity, reducing redness and irritation, and helps to preserve the levels of hyaluronic acid in your skin.